davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-02-07-how-to-configure-the-configmgr-client.md

 ---
 # Setting the Cache Size and Location and clear the Cache for SCCM Agent

 Today a colleague of mine asked me about an issue he has in one of his projects regarding the ConfigMgr client cache.
 He’s having a situation where already deployed agents fill up their cache to a point where software distribution isn’t possible anymore.
-This is kind of the same issue as I already stated on connect and others did on technet (<a href="http://social.technet.microsoft.com/Forums/en-US/configmanagerosd/thread/84f2f3fe-5626-454a-9d3a-6fb16ff784d7" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://social.technet.microsoft.com/Forums/en-US/configmanagerosd/thread/84f2f3fe-5626-454a-9d3a-6fb16ff784d7', 'Application cache not purging when pushed via OSD TS']);" target="_blank">Application cache not purging when pushed via OSD TS</a>).
-This article on technet describes how to set these settings during client push or installation during OSD. (<a href="http://technet.microsoft.com/en-us/library/gg699356.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://technet.microsoft.com/en-us/library/gg699356.aspx', 'About Client Installation Properties in Configuration Manager']);" target="_blank">About Client Installation Properties in Configuration Manager</a>)
+This is kind of the same issue as I already stated on connect and others did on technet ([Application cache not purging when pushed via OSD TS](http://social.technet.microsoft.com/Forums/en-US/configmanagerosd/thread/84f2f3fe-5626-454a-9d3a-6fb16ff784d7)).
+This article on technet describes how to set these settings during client push or installation during OSD. ([About Client Installation Properties in Configuration Manager](http://technet.microsoft.com/en-us/library/gg699356.aspx))

 ## Setting the Cache Size in CM12

 I found two ways to configure the cache size for an already deployed ConfigMgr Agent.
-The first is via the ConfigMgr Agent ComObject (<a href="http://msdn.microsoft.com/en-us/library/cc143521.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://msdn.microsoft.com/en-us/library/cc143521.aspx', 'Software Distribution Client Control Panel Automation']);" target="_blank">Software Distribution Client Control Panel Automation</a>) and looks like this:
+The first is via the ConfigMgr Agent ComObject ([Software Distribution Client Control Panel Automation](http://msdn.microsoft.com/en-us/library/cc143521.aspx)) and looks like this:

 <div id="codeSnippetWrapper" style="overflow: auto; cursor: text; font-size: 8pt; font-family: 'Courier New', courier, monospace; direction: ltr; text-align: left; margin: 20px 0px 10px; line-height: 12pt; max-height: 200px; width: 97.5%; background-color: #f4f4f4; border: silver 1px solid; padding: 4px;">
   <div id="codeSnippet" style="overflow: visible; font-size: 8pt; font-family: 'Courier New', courier, monospace; color: black; direction: ltr; text-align: left; line-height: 12pt; width: 100%; background-color: #f4f4f4; border-style: none; padding: 0px;">